Weil am Rhein | the architecture of the Vitra Campus

 The Vitra Campus in Weil am Rhein | a built architectures collection

-The Vitra Campus is not simply a corporate museum but actually a unique collection of contemporary architectures, promoted by one of the most prestigious furniture companies around and a manufacturer which name is deeply connected to some of the leading designers of modernity, like Charles and Ray Eames.
+The Vitra Campus is not simply a corporate museum but a unique collection of contemporary architectures, promoted by one of the most prestigious furniture companies around and a manufacturer which name is deeply connected to some of the leading designers of modernity, like Charles and Ray Eames.

 Where else you can see, within an area of few square kilometers, an ensemble of buildings designed throughout 35 years by Zaha Hadid, Tadao Ando, Frank Gehry, Herzog & de Meuron, Sanaa, Alvaro Siza, and Jean Prouvé, just to name a few?